 I need to disinfect a public space like a store or school.
 What do I need to know?

-The Centers for Disease Control and Prevention (CDC) has guiding principles available for workplaces, businesses, administrators and teachers.
+The Centers for Disease Control and Prevention (CDC) have guiding principles available for workplaces, businesses, administrators and teachers.
 View the CDC's Community, Work and School COVID-19 webpage for information and guidance.

 According to a CDC science brief, the risk of catching COVID-19 by touching a contaminated surface is considered to be low.